paul-rogers/druid/integration-tests/README.md

 ## Running tests againt auto brought up Docker containers

-> NOTE: This section describes how to start integration tests against docker containers which will be brought up automatically by following commands.
+This section describes how to start integration tests against Docker containers which will be brought up automatically by following commands.
-If you want to buid docker images and run tests separately, see the next section.
+If you want to build Docker images and run tests separately, see the next section.

+To run all tests from a test group using Docker and Maven run the following command:

 To run all tests from a test group using docker and mvn run the following command:
 (list of test groups can be found at `integration-tests/src/test/java/org/apache/druid/tests/TestNGGroup.java`)